Paatal/project-repo-template/README.md

 Each project should have Evaluation-realated issues, that can be tagged with the "evaluation" tag. see [Example Evaluation Issue](https://github.com/data2health/project-repo-template/issues/5)

 ## Education
-Each project should propose a set of evaluation measures, recorded in a separate Evaluation Plan file.
+Each project should propose a set of educational activities, listed separately in the Education Plan file.
 Please reference any of the following that apply:
 - Educational resources that will be generated (these can be milestones and/or files in the repo)
 - Educational opportunities (please indicate for which type of learner and how to participate)